Tutu (song)

-"Tutu" (English: "You-you") is a song by Colombian singer Camilo and Puerto Rican singer Pedro Capó.
+"Tutu" (transl.
+"You-you") is a song by Colombian singer Camilo and Puerto Rican singer Pedro Capó.
 The song was written by Camilo and its producers, Jon Leone and Richi Lopez.
 It was released on 9 August 2019.
 Due to the song's success, a remix with fellow singer Shakira was released on 15 October 2019.

 "Tutu" is a pop song based on urban beats.
 The lyrics were inspired by the love Camilo feels for his girlfriend, Evaluna Montaner, who is also the protagonist of the music video.

 Live performances

 On November 24, 2019, Camilo and Pedro Capó joined Shakira to perform the remix version of the song at the closing ceremony of the 2019 Davis Cup in Madrid.

 Shakira remix

 Background and release

 In October 2019, Shakira posted a video of herself singing along to “Tutu” on Instagram.
 She captioned the video saying “I can’t get this song out of my head!”.
 She privately messaged Echeverry, asking to record a remix of the song.